epfl-dias/proteus/docs/contributing.md

 ```sh
 echo 76800 | sudo tee /sys/devices/system/node/node{0,1}/hugepages/hugepages-2048kB/nr_hugepages
 ```
 You may need to vary the number of huge pages based on your system's memory.
+We recommend using 80-90% of system memory if Proteus is the only resource intensive process running on the server (e.g. for benchmarking).
 You may also need to change `node{0,1}` based on the number of numa nodes in your system.

 # Development Environment
 See [building.md](building.md) on how to build Proteus.